Packed Bed Reactor Experiment (PBRE) - 04.12.17

 NASA Glenn Research Center, Cleveland, OH, United States

 ZIN Technologies Incorporated, Cleveland, OH, United States

-Currently, there are no design methodologies for two-phase flow in packed beds in zero-gravity.
-Consequently, two-phase flow equipment for space applications cannot be optimally designed, leading to excess weight and energy consumption from overdesign.
+- Currently, there are no design methodologies for two-phase flow in packed beds in microgravity.
+Consequently, two-phase flow equipment for space applications cannot be optimally designed, leading to excess weight; unnecessary energy consumption; and reduced operational life.

 Revankar ST, Olenik DJ, Jo D, Motil BJ.
 Local Instrumentation for the Investigation of Multi-Phase Parameters in a Packed Bed.
 Proceedings of the Institution of Mechanical Engineers, Part E: Journal of Process Mechanical Engineering.
 2007 November 1; 221(4): 187-199.
 DOI: 10.1243/09544089JPME142.

 Packed Bed Reactor Experiment inside the Materials Science Glovebox work volume.
 (NASA Image)